This post has been rewritten as of August 19, 2020

-I was inspired to write this after watching a video by someone I’ve distasted for years and only recently have come to at least moderately respect: Steven Crowder.
+I was inspired to write this after watching a video by Steven Crowder.
 I’ll link to the video here.
-I won’t be responding to this segment, even though he says a few things I disagree with.
+I won’t be responding to the segment, even though he says a few things I disagree with.
 I will simply share my thoughts on this immensely-important subject.

 Men exist to serve.
 Period.

 It is the entire purpose for being male, when you think about it.
 Since we’re not built to produce more humans from our bellies, we evolved to do pretty much everything else.
 That’s why men are better at almost everything else.
 For tens of thousands of years, we had to be able to control our emotions, we had to be stronger physically and mentally, and most importantly, we had to be the ones willing to sacrifice our time, our health, and our lives.